JWFanggit/HRG_HSG_trajForecasting/README.md

 ![image](https://github.com/JWFanggit/HRG_HSG_trajForecasting/edit/main/RISG.png)

 In the following, we present the code for this work.
+Here, we only provide the code for nuScenes dataset evaluation.
+Other evaluation and code can be downloaded from the drive from